practo/tipoca-stream/pkg/transformer/masker/README.md

 ## Masking

-Masking when enabled masks all columns in all tables unless specified not to.
+Masking when enabled masks all columns by default unless specified not to mask.

 ## Configuration

-### Prequisite:
+Masking is configured using configuration file.
+There is a convention to be followed for specifying the configuration file name:
 - Masking needs to be enabled in redshiftbatcher configuration. (to mask column values)
 - Masking needs to be enabled in redshiftloader configuration. (to choose correct column types)

+### Convention:
 ```
 If,
     mask=true            (in redshiftbatcher config)